 Patients are referred to the hospitalists' care by Stony Brook primary care physicians, private pediatricians within the community, and other pediatric subspecialists.
 The hospitalists coordinate communication among physicians during the child's stay at Stony Brook Children's and provide referring physicians with all the information they need to ensure continuity of care upon discharge.

 CONTACT US To reach the hospitalist program, call (631) 444-2730.

 Our Team Stony Brook Children's pediatric hospitalist program has been in place since 2005.
 Our hospitalists function as attending pediatricians and faculty on 11 North and in the Newborn Nursery.
-The clinical staff includes eight board-certified pediatricians plus a general pediatrics fellow.
+The clinical staff includes six board-certified pediatricians plus a general pediatrics fellow.

 Services Stony Brook's pediatric hospitalists provide care for children from infancy through adolescence with diagnoses ranging from gastroenteritis to meningitis to respiratory illnesses.
 The hospitalists also treat patients whose illness is complicated by an underlying medical condition such as a previous brain injury or genetic disorder.

 Their clinical interests include complex chronic care, inpatient hospital medicine, inpatient newborn care, and medically complex children.
 They also perform newborn circumcisions.

 Delivering patient- and family-centered care is a large part of what hospitalists do.
 It begins with accessibility.
 Because hospitalists spend their work days at the hospital, patients and families see them often and can readily reach them if a question arises.
 Hospitalists also serve an important function as care coordinators.
 Not only do they conduct meetings with the families, but they also organize clinical and other services, including Child Life and Social Work, to address the child's individual needs.